Criticism of Facebook: January 2018

 The recent changes of the News Feed algorithm (see content : News Feed#History) are expected to improve "the amount of meaningful content viewed".
 To this end, the new algorithm is supposed to determine the publications around which a user is most likely to interact with his friends, and make them appear higher in the News Feed instead of items for example from media companies or brands.
 These are posts "that inspire back-and-forth discussion in the comments and posts that you might want to share and react to".
 But, as even Mark Zuckerberg admitted, he "expect the time people spend on Facebook and some measures of engagement will go down.
 But I also expect the time you do spend on Facebook will be more valuable".
-The less public content a Facebook user sees on their News Feed, the less brands are able to reach consumers.
+The less public content a Facebook user sees on their News Feed, the fewer brands are able to reach consumers.
 That's unarguably a major lose for advertisers and publishers.

 This change which seems to be just another update of the social network, is widely criticized because of the heavy consequences it might lead to "In countries such as the Philippines, Myanmar and South Sudan and emerging democracies such Bolivia and Serbia, it is not ethical to plead platform neutrality or to set up the promise of a functioning news ecosystem and then simply withdraw at a whim".

 Indeed, in such countries, Facebook was the promise of a reliable and objective platform on which they could hope for raw information.
 Independent media companies tried to fight censorship through their articles and were promoting in a way the right for citizens to know what is going on in their countries.

 The company's way of handling scandals and criticism over fake news by diminishing its media company image is even defined as "potentially deadly" regarding the poor and fraught political environments like Myanmar or South Sudan appealed by the "free basics" programme of the social network.

-Serbian journalist Stevan Dojcinovic goes further by describing Facebook as a "monster" and accuses the company of "showing a cynical lack of concern for how its decisions affect the most vulnerable".
+Serbian journalist Stevan Dojčinović goes further by describing Facebook as a "monster" and accuses the company of "showing a cynical lack of concern for how its decisions affect the most vulnerable".

 Indeed, Facebook had experimented with withdrawing media companies' news on user's newsfeed in few countries such as Serbia.
 Stevan Docjcinovic then wrote an article explaining how Facebook helped them "to bypass mainstream channels and bring [their] stories to hundreds of thousands of readers".
 The rule about publishers is not being applied to paid posts raising the journalist's fears about the social network "becoming just another playground for the powerful" by letting them for example buy Facebook ads.

 Critics are also visible in other media companies depicting the private company as the "destroyer of worlds".
 LittleThings CEO, Joe Speiser states that the algorithm shift "took out roughly 75% of LittleThings" organic traffic while hammering its profit margins" compelling them to close their doors because they were relying on Facebook to share content.